The Udall Foundation awards scholarships, fellowships, and internships for study

 environment, public lands, and natural resources, and his support of the rights

-and self-governance of American Indians and Alaska Natives P.L.
-102-259.
-The 1998 Environmental Policy and Conflict
+and self-governance of American Indians and Alaska Natives.
+The 1998 Environmental Policy and Conflict Resolution Act

-Conflict Resolution as a program of the Udall Foundation to assist parties in resolving
+Environmental Conflict Resolution, as a program of the Udall Foundation to assist parties in resolving

 environmental, public lands, and natural resources conflicts nationwide that involve